-This famous list of 100 lunar features ranges from the easy to find to the incredibly difficult.
-It includes craters which can only be seen with a telescope and features that are only visible now and again thanks to the moon's 'wobble'.
+This famous list of 100 lunar features ranges from easy to find to incredibly difficult.
+It includes craters that can only be seen with a telescope and features that are only visible now and again thanks to the moon's 'wobble'.

 You may have seen the moon a thousand times or more, but you've never enjoyed it like you will do when hunting for the Lunar 100.